 • The job process—applications, interviews, beginning work, successful work retention

 Individual Employment Counseling: CRIS’s employment counselors work with clients to achieve their individual employment goals through practical application of the classroom teaching.
-Most of our counselors have experienced this process themselves, coming from refugee backgrounds.
-They are especially qualified to navigate the transition to US employment.
 Our employment counselors regularly assist with job applications, scheduling interviews, arranging transportation to a new job, arranging childcare, and providing support to our clients and their employers through the early stages of employment.

 CRIS offers individual employment counseling to refugees, asylees, and immigrants who are work authorized in the United States.
 Contact Tara Dhungana, Employment Services Program Manager at email@example.com, for more information.

 Currently, CRIS Employment and ESOL classes are available only to refugees and asylees through referral by Franklin County Department of Job and Family Services.

 Central Ohio boasts a large, diverse, and vibrant refugee population.
 CRIS Employment Services currently works primarily with newcomers from Bhutan, Burma, Iraq, Sudan, Congo, Eritrea, and Somalia.
 All CRIS clients are authorized to work in the US.
 Each of these individuals possesses a strong desire to work in the US and provide family stability by earning a living.
 Some clients are searching for the first paid employment they have held anywhere in the world.
 Others are looking to build upon their substantial foreign work experience and use their advanced degrees.
 Some will transition effortlessly to the US workplace, while others will require more direction and patience.